MatthewHiggins2017/BIO724P/docs/index.md

-# Programming in R
+# Programming in R Crash Course

-Welcome to programming in R, introduction course!
+Welcome to programming in R, crash course!

 ## What is R?